lphexter/predicting_fmri_response_dissimilarity_to_natural_scenes/README.md

 A few different ML model architectures were explored, the first consists of a **simple 2-Layer Siamese CNN,** which did not succeed to get encouraging results (now deprecated).
 The second one consists of a **Multi-Layer Perceptron model** that takes two concatenated embeddings as input, corresponding to each pair of images, which are obtained using a pretrained model, which also did not yield good results (also deprecated).
 Our third model is a simple **SVM** for binary classificaiton of our data (similar vs. dissimilar), and our fourth model is a **Contrastive Siamese Network** (both third and fourth models are represented in our most up-to-date `main.py` file and this [Google Colab](https://colab.research.google.com/drive/1ZXQ6ZcRh0BVFiXxHQ_-fqcGrTaB2mAlc) - details on running these below).

-**PDF report files:**
+**PDF report file:**
-1. Machine learning ("A machine learning approach to predict brain response dissimilarity to pairs of visual stimuli"): This report builds on top of our first results as detailed in the Python report, focusing on results form the third and fourth models.
+"A machine learning approach to predict brain response dissimilarity to pairs of visual stimuli"
-2. Python ("[Python Report] Predicting fMRI Response Dissimilarity to Natural Scenes.pdf"): The project background, design and methodology are carefully detailed, up until the approximately mid February.
-It follows the structure of a scientific report with the following parts: introduction, methodology, results, and conclusion and discussion.
-As specified in the guidelines, no citations or references are included.

 ### Project structure
 Full dataset results are run via various Google Colab workbooks (impossible to run with the full dataset on a local machine), but this repository has all corresponding code split out into organized files (per `Directory structure` detailed below).